-Day 3: from the Changing of the Guard at Buckingham Palace to the best market in town, via Peter Pan and Sherlock Holmes
+Day 3: from the Changing of the Guard at Buckingham Palace to the best market in town, via Peter Pan and Sherlock Holmes.

 Buckingham Palace and the Changing of the Guard

-The first visit of the day is one of those practically obligatory tourist spots in London: Buckingham Palace.
+The first visit of the day is one of those practically mandatory tourist spots in London: Buckingham Palace.
 Although the palace is worth a visit in itself, many come simply to watch the famous Buckingham Palace Changing of the Guard, which takes place every day between 10:30 - 11:00 (depending on the time of year).

 Camden Market is located between the two beautiful canals located in the neighborhood of Camden Town.
 In this market you will find stalls of all kinds, from crafts and antiques to food of all kinds.

-Picnic in Regent's Park
+Picnic in Regent Park

-Although Camden offers good options to eat, if you prefer a more relaxed atmosphere you can head to Regent Park, a well-known park in the city.
+Although Camden offers good options to eat, if you prefer a more relaxed atmosphere you can go to Regent Park, a well-known park in the city.
 If you have bought some food it is the perfect place to have a small picnic.